lokori/docker-devsec-demo/README.md

 Demo project about automating security testing with Docker.
 In this case we are running the stuff with [Travis CI](https://travis-ci.org/).

+Intentionally the source codes in this repository have some findings reported by the tools.
+Especially the Python application **is intentionally vulnerable to attacks** so do understand that running it on your own servers (as a demonstration) is a security risk!

 Currently this repository demonstrates using these tools through Docker containers:

 1. [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check)